RobinBressan/talker/README.md

 # Talker

 Enhance AngularJS logger.
-Talker add hooks and decorating features to the logger and provides some (localStorage hook, HTTP hook, alert hook, datetime decorator).
+Talker adds hooks and decorating features to the logger and provides some (localStorage hook, HTTP hook, alert hook, datetime decorator).

 Installation
 ------------